ATuray77/flatiron-phase3-cli-project/README.md

 # Program features
+This CLI program works with a backend database called parkingGarage.
+This database consists of owners table and cars table.
+In the CLI car owners have to login with their email addresses before thay can access their cars.
 ## cli.py
 This files handles the functionality of the CLI portion of the code [1] Important packages and files that aid in its functionality are imported and or defined here